pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 0.Summary

-PikaScript is a completely rewritten ultra-lightweight python engine with a full interpreter, bytecode and virtual machine architecture that can run on less than 4KB of RAM for small resource embedded systems.
+PikaPython is a completely rewritten ultra-lightweight python engine with a full interpreter, bytecode and virtual machine architecture that can run on less than 4KB of RAM for small resource embedded systems.
 Compared with similar products, such as MicroPython, LuaOS, etc., the resource consumption is reduced by more than 85%.
 Selected as the most valuable open source project of Gitee in 2021, adding RT-Thread embedded real-time operating system programming language software package.

-This project completed the deployment of PikaScript on the CH32V103 RISC-V development board, submitted the PikaSciprt standard BSP and driver module package for CH32V103, and completed the driver for interactive operation.
+This project completed the deployment of PikaPython on the CH32V103 RISC-V development board, submitted the PikaSciprt standard BSP and driver module package for CH32V103, and completed the driver for interactive operation.

 1. Scheme selection - CH32V103 runs Python script, which is not easy to handle